sourcegraph/about/blogposts/2021/optimizing-a-code-intelligence-commit-graph-2.md

   <figcaption>A Git commit graph with large distances between code intelligence indexes.</figcaption>
 </figure>

+## A better design

-In this circumstance, bounded traversals are a fundamental design flaw.
+In these circumstances, bounded traversals are a fundamental design flaw.
 To get rid of this constraint, we turn to a technique that was very successful in the past: index the result of the queries out of band.
 This technique forms the basis of our search: we create a series of n-gram indexes over source text so we can quickly look inside text documents.
 This technique also forms the basis of our code intelligence: we create [indexes](https://microsoft.github.io/language-server-protocol/specifications/lsif/0.5.0/specification) that contain the answers to all the relevant language server queries that could be made about code at a particular revision.

 In the same spirit, we eschew graph traversal at query time and calculate the set of visible uploads for each commit ahead of time (whenever the commit graph or set of uploads for a repository changes).
 This reduces the complexity of the query in the request path into a simple single-record lookup.